 - Total Care.
 TC is an initiative of the BCBSA that integrates select value-based programs across the country and creates a comprehensive national solution for multi-state employers.
 TC identifies physicians and hospitals participating in these selected local value-based programs programs that are designed to lower cost trends through better coordinated, patient-centered care and evaluate practice payments based on quality performance and cost outcomes.
 To be considered for TC designation, a practice must be part of a value-based program with a local Blue plan that has met BCBSA's nationally consistent selection criteria, such as Independence's QIPS program.
 Practices recognized as a TC practice are indicated as such within Independence's online Find a Doctor tool at www.ibx.com and on the BCBSA's National Doctor and Hospital Finder.
-In order to maximize attribution of National BlueCard® PPO members, practices should submit professional claims to Independence. - Total Care+.
+To maximize attribution of National BlueCard[®] PPO members, practices should submit professional claims to Independence. - Total Care+.
 TC+ recognizes TC practices that are delivering high-quality care at a lower cost.
-These practices are identified using a methodology that incorporates BCBSA's national selection criteria and a practice's performance in the QIPS program. - Comprehensive Primary Care Plus.
-CPC+ is an alternative payment model led by CMS and private payer partners.
-CPC+ is the largest-ever initiative designed to: - transform how primary care is delivered and paid for in the United States; - give primary care practices greater flexibility and resources to invest in improving the quality and efficiency of care they provide patients; - reduce unnecessary health care utilization.
+These practices are identified using a methodology that incorporates BCBSA's national selection criteria and a practice's performance in the QIPS program.